OpenNebula/website/content/integrations/backup_extensions/veeam.md

 ## Compatibility

-The oVirtAPI module is compatible with Veeam Backup & Replication 12.0.
+The oVirtAPI module is compatible with the Veeam Backup & Replication version specified in the [Platform Notes]({{% relref "../../../software/release_information/release_notes_70/platform_notes/#monitoring-and-backups" %}}).

 The following table summarizes the supported backup modes for each storage system: